ihh/wikimess/README.md

 Blank lines in the story file translate to newlines in the relevant text fields of the JSON file, which show up as separate `<span>` elements in the game client.

-Here is a (very simple) longer example of a scene in the .story file format:
+Here is a (very simple) longer example of a Choice in the .story file format:

     #name prison
     #scene init